MetOffice/lfric_core/documentation/source/user_guide/applications/application_structure.rst

 the large number of fields and the fact that some fields are not required for all model configurations.

+.. _configuration-object:

-A :ref:`configuration object <configuration object>` stores the model configuration derived from the input namelist, such as input values for real variables, science options and switches.
+A configuration object stores the model configuration derived from the input namelist, such as input values for real variables, science options and switches.
 Settings can be accessed by a name based on the namelist name and the variable name.

+.. _keyvalue-pair-object:

-A :ref:`key-value <keyvalue pair object>` data structure exist that stores an arbitrary number of key-value pairs where the value can be an object of any type.
+A key-value data structure exist that stores an arbitrary number of key-value pairs where the value can be an object of any type.
 At a basic level, this data structure can store native fortran types such as real or integer variables and arrays.
 More complex abstract or concrete types can also be stored.

 The `modeldb` object defined in the `driver` component provides the